-The habitat immediately bordering the WB carriageway consists primarily of natural roadside vegetation (e.g., large trees, shrubs, etc.) creating a combination of dense and fragmented shelterbelts, and made verges which undergo cyclic maintenance (e.g., grass-cutting, weed control, etc.).
-While there is a high availability of roadside vegetation, the habitat immediately bordering the trunk road is assessed to be of reduced ecological value, due to the likelihood of trunk road disturbances from heavy traffic flow.
-The presence of the M8 trunk road also limits the connectivity and continuity for species between their potential habitats on either side of the carriageway.
+The habitat immediately bordering the M9 NB carriageway consists primarily of arable land, intermitted broadleaved trees, made verges which undergo cyclic maintenance (e.g., grass-cutting, weed control, etc.), and the River Forth waterbody which flows beneath the southern end of the scheme.
+While there is high availability of roadside vegetation, the habitat immediately bordering the trunk road is assessed to be of reduced ecological value, due to the likelihood of trunk road disturbances from traffic flow and that the M9 trunk road limits the connectivity and continuity for species between their potential habitats on either side of the road.